Check-In & Packet Pick-Up

 Elk Meadows: Bouillon (vegetable), candy, chips, coffee, cookies, diced potatoes, grapes, hot chocolate, mashed potatoes, oranges, PBJ sandwiches, pickles, soda, soup, wraps with options of: avocado, cheese, refried beans, turkey, bacon, sausage

-South Scout: Avocado, bacon, bananas, bouillon (vegetable), candy, cheese, chips, coffee, cookies, diced potatoes, hot chocolate, mashed potatoes, oranges, PBJ sandwiches, quesadillas, soda, strawberries, tortilla wraps including meat and refried bean options
+Scout Mountain: Avocado, bacon, bananas, bouillon (vegetable), candy, cheese, chips, coffee, cookies, diced potatoes, hot chocolate, mashed potatoes, oranges, PBJ sandwiches, quesadillas, soda, strawberries, tortilla wraps including meat and refried bean options

 Big Fir: Bananas, bouillon (vegetable), candy, chips, coffee, cookies, diced potatoes, grapes, oranges, PBJ, pickles, pierogies, pineapple, soda, soup, strawberries